 It was much easier in my opinion than trying to add soil to the pallet container or rolling up the burlap bags.
 It is a nice way to space seed potatoes.

 Freshly hilled up soil and straw leaving the tops of the plants for more growth

 Does it work?

 Yes it does!!!

 However I will say that the potato plants ended up being way too tall.
 I kept hilling up the soil but it got to a point that the soil was falling down too much (past the 3.5 feet mark).

 I ended up hacking them down because they were still green by mid-August and I needed the plants to focus on tuber growth.
 There might of been too much nitrogen in the soil.

-So which is the best method for growing potatoes?
+So what is the best way for growing potatoes?

 I would say for me, the ‘hilled up’ method is my favorite way to grow potatoes.